jarun/buku/README.md

       -a URL tag 1, tag 2, ...   add URL as bookmark with comma separated tags -d N                       delete entry at DB index N (from -P), move last entry to N -D                         delete ALL bookmarks
-      -g                         show all tags (sorted alphabetically)
+      -e                         show bookmarks with empty titles or no tags -g                         show all tags (sorted alphabetically)
       -i N                       insert entry at DB index N, useful to fill deleted index -k                         decrypt (unlock) database file